rmarable/ParallelClusterMaker/INSTALL.md

 Please visit "https://docs.python-guide.org/dev/virtualenvs/" for more details on Python virtual envirionments, something everyone should be using.

-pyenv is cleaner and preferred, but it doesn't support using prompt that will support displaying the current Python version like virtualenv does without some additional steps.
+pyenv is cleaner and preferred, but it doesn't provide a prompt that will display the current active Python version like virtualenv does without some additional steps.
 Please follow the installation guidelines provided
 here: https://github.com/pyenv/pyenv#installation